append item to list in r append (first_vector, second_vector)

 Modern computers are fast enough that you rarely need to worry about performance.
 That being said, certain statistical methods require fast calculations.
 This is very common for forecasting, statistical modeling, and data interpolation.
-R’s append() function offers a quick way to accomplish this for lists and vectors, faster than the default concatenation approach.
+R’s append() function offers a quick way to accomplish this for every single item in your lists and vectors, faster than the default concatenation approach.

 It should be noted that you don’t *usually* have to do this.
 The performance improvement for small vectors is likely negligible.
-But if you’re cranking out a couple hundred thousand values, this helps.
+But if you’re cranking out a couple hundred thousand values in large lists, this iteration of the append function helps make your code run smoother with each new element in your new list.

 Meet the Append() function

-The basic syntax of an append operation is simple.
+The basic syntax of the R object append method is simple.

 # append item to list in r append (first_vector, second_vector)

-You are likely already familiar with using concatenate to add elements to a list.
-While this does a solid job of adding items to a list in R, the append function operates faster.
+You are likely already familiar with using concatenate to add multiple elements to a given list.
+While this does a solid job of adding individual elements to an existing list in R, the append function operates faster, and has better list comprehension for working with large lists and lots of integer values.

-Append also allows you to specify where to append the values within the list or vector.
+R append to list also allows you to specify where to append the values within the list element or vector.
 This will add the items after the named element.
 For example, the following code will add the new values after the fifth element of the original list.

 # r how to append to a list # insert element after specific number of items append (first_vector, second_vector, after=5)